Now that you have your AR rifle sighted in, you need to buy yourself a gun sling. Norman gives his picks for the best AR-15 sling for your rifle.

 The Five Best AR-15 Sling For Your Black Rifle

-Let’s start with the one point tactical sling, they are as simple as one could want.
+Let’s start with the one-point tactical sling, they are as simple as one could want.
 Simply place it over your head and/or shoulder and clip it to your attachment point on your black rifle and you’re in business.
-1 Point Bungee Sling.
+1 Point Tactical Rope Sling.

-The bungee portion allows your rifle to bounce while walking and offers a shock absorbing type effect.
-It’s made of a 64” adjustable 1.5” wide heavy duty nylon webbing that weights in a 3.5 oz and is easy on left or right handers.
-The simple swivel trigger snap is easily detached from the rifle and easily re-attached and is insanely affordable, at $11.00 or less.
+The rope portion allows your rifle to move while walking and offers a shock-absorbing type effect.
+It’s made of a 64” adjustable 1.5” wide heavy duty nylon webbing that weighs in a 3.5 oz and is easy on left or right-handers.
+The simple swivel trigger snap is easily detached from the rifle and easily re-attached and is insanely affordable, at $15.00 or less.
 Buy three or four as they are handy for shotguns, crossbows and spotting scopes as well, you can’t go wrong.